What Is Vishing?

-- The caller poses as a member of the organisation’s IT department and asks the caller for sensitive information like credentials or information from certain files.
+4. The caller poses as a member of the organization’s IT department and asks the caller for sensitive information like credentials or information from certain files.

-- The caller poses as a known entity or individual the organisation does business with and asks for sensitive information, credentials, or even a transfer of funds for a fraudulent invoice.
+5. The caller poses as a known entity or individual the organization does business with and asks for sensitive information, credentials, or even a transfer of funds for a fraudulent invoice.